International Task Force on Democratising City Planning

 However, there is growing evidence of another possible way forward.

-Comparative research from the OECD on deliberative Citizens’ Assemblies, where members are selected by civic lottery, highlights that 43% of the nearly 600 international examples of Citizens’ Assemblies addressed environmental, infrastructure, urban planning, and design decisions.
+Comparative research from the OECD on deliberative Citizens’ Assemblies, where members are selected by civic lottery, highlights that many of the 700+ international examples of Citizens’ Assemblies addressed topics related to the environment, urban, and strategic planning.

 The evidence suggests that there really could be a better way to systemically take these types of decisions - a system that enables us to engage with the complexity and messiness of urban and city building challenges, to create better conditions for weighing trade-offs and finding common ground.
 In the context of the climate crisis and growing divisiveness, instigating systemic change is more urgent than ever.